Oct 19, 2023

 Product managers should never underestimate the power of solid documentation.
 They are critical for communicating important information about the product to customers, prospects, and internal teams.
 Clear and well-structured documents ensure that everyone understands the product’s features, benefits, and how to use it effectively.

 Customers rely on user guides and documentation to learn how to use the product, troubleshoot issues, and get the most value from it.
 Internally, these documents aid in training sales, support, and customer success teams, ensuring they have the knowledge needed to assist customers.
+They can be used in addition to mentor matching programs, which are also beneficial in providing on-the-job guidance and support for new employees.

 Below is a list of documents a product marketer creates and maintains.